bcopp/neocrypt/README.md

 An extremely fast multi core streaming file encrypter built ontop of Rust's cryptography library.
 Support for multiple compressors, encryption algorithms, and versioning protocols.
 CORE LIBRARY ONLY!

 How to run tests (Linux Only)
 ```
 cd neocrypt
 cargo test
 ```

 # How it works

-Neocrypt's buffered streaming api uses a fixed size memory footprint of of num_channels * ( num_cores * 2 * FRAME_BUF_SIZE ).
-IO is handled by converting the target folder into a TAR and splitting it into thousands of message chunks which are passed to the multi core encrypter/decrypter channel.
-The buffers are read in parallel by a compressor to reduce size by ~50% and the encrypter where a combination of ChaChaPoly20 & StreamCipher1305 serialize the chunks before ordering write out.
+Neocrypt's buffered streaming api uses a memory footprint of of num_channels * ( num_cores * 2 * FRAME_BUF_SIZE ).
+The program's IO converts the target folder into a TAR and splits the binary stream into thousands of message chunks.
+The chunks are passed to the multi core encrypter/decrypter channel and read in parallel by a compressor to reduce size by ~50%, and an encrypter where a combination of ChaChaPoly20 & StreamCipher1305 serialize the chunks.
+These serialized messages are ordered by sequence and written out.

 Serializer & Deserializer Headers
 ```